paluh/purescript-jaws/README.md

 ## TODO

-  * Add type class to convert record of validators into Validation object so we can probably omit type anotations...
+  * Add type class to convert record of validators into `TrackedValidation`, so we can probably omit type anotations (which seems necessary in case of composition)...

   * Split it into submodules

   * Add more validators

+  * Provide example scenario with two step validation (two password inputs)